Learn more about the Flinders Ranges. Step back in time in a beautifully rugged, 540 million year old landscape. Learn more and plan your trip today.

-The Lake Eyre Basin National Park includes iconic Lake Eyre.
+The Kati Thanda-Lake Eyre National Park includes iconic Lake Eyre.
 It draws thousands of people to its shores when it fills with water, which is a rare occurrence.
 The regeneration of the countryside is extraordinary.
 When empty, the lake is a giant salt pan with white crystals reflecting the sunlight.

 Discover the underground town of Coober Pedy, which from the surface looks like a lunar landscape.
 As the opal capital of Australia, noodling for the precious gems is a must-do when visiting this unique outback town.
 Or play a round of golf on the grassless course, which is the only one in the world to have reciprocal rights with St Andrews in Scotland.

 Take a scenic flight over The Breakaways near Coober Pedy for a truly breathtaking experience.

 Roads well travelled

 is the best way to get around the Flinders Ranges and outback.
 You can also catch a plane, train or coach to reach this spectacular part of Australia.
 If you like, a tour operator can plan day trips for you.
 Followed the Explorer's Way